Leo the Lion (MGM): Tanner (1934–1956, 1963–1967)

 In addition to being used as MGM's lion mascot, Tanner also made an appearance before the film Countdown for Zorro (1936), Three Stooges shorts Movie Maniacs (1936), Wee Wee Monsieur (1938), Three Missing Links (1938), You Nazty Spy (1940) and Hold That Lion!
 (1947).
 Also, between the mid-1940s and 1960s, MGM's cartoon studio would use Tanner's roar as a sound effect for many of their animated shorts.

 Tanner and Jackie were both kept in the change from Academy ratio films to widescreen CinemaScope movies in 1953, with Tanner for color movies and Jackie for black-and-white films.
 The logo was modified for this change; the marquee below the ribbon design was removed, and the company name was thus placed in a semi-circle above the ribbon.

 George (1956–1957)

-The seventh lion, called George, was introduced in 1956, and appeared more heavily maned than any of the other lions.
-There were at least three different variations of the logo with George.
+The seventh lion, named George, was introduced in High Society (1956) and appeared more heavily maned than any of the other lions.
+Though his tenure as an MGM lion was only around one year, there were at least three different variations of the logo with George.
 His most famous film appearance was The Wings of Eagles (1957).
 The logo was reused from the Canadian VHS release of Cinema Paradiso (1988) (which was distributed by Alliance Releasing Home Video), while the logo was removed from the U.S. VHS release of Cinema Paradiso (1988) (which was distributed by HBO Video under license from Miramax Films).